From the Program Director

 Our fellowship has several unique advantages:

-- We are the busiest center for congenital cardiac surgery that does not offer an advanced fellowship in pediatric cardiac anesthesia.
+- We are the busiest center for congenital cardiac surgery that offers an advanced fellowship in pediatric cardiac anesthesia.

 - Our fellows join ongoing research projects and are highly successful in presenting and winning awards at national meetings.